Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         5j.
 In the case of 5, the value and id field of the DASHEventMessageBox can be used by the [=receiving entity=] to detect duplicate events.

-      6. The [=ingest source=] SHOULD NOT embed inband top level DASHEventMessageBoxes ("emsg") in the timed metadata track or media tracks, however, it is not prohibited when conforming to this specification.
+      6. The [=ingest source=] SHOULD NOT embed inband top-level DASHEventMessageBoxes ("emsg") in the timed metadata track or media tracks, however, it is not prohibited when conforming to this specification.
           In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.